Learning ECG Signal Features Without Backpropagation Using Linear Laws: Feature Learning via Linear Laws

-These features can be used for classification in the following way.
-We need to know how a given sample was transformed by different linear laws to detect how similar the sample is to a given class.
-Because of this, every sample must be transformed by the linear laws of all other classes.
-This can be intuitively considered if one thinks about how to transform an unknown sample.
-In this situation, we need to transform a sample with all of the linear laws corresponding to all possible classes to create a comparison.
-Based on this information, a classifier can be trained that learns what the elements of each class look like after they are transformed by the linear laws corresponding to other classes.
-If the classes transform very differently from each other, the resulting vectors will differ greatly from one another, provided that we applied the transformation of the correct class's linear law.
-This greatly aids any classifier algorithm because samples from different classes move further from each other in the abstract feature space.
-If the possible classes (and their respective linear laws according to Eq.~\eqref{eq:H_mapping}) are indexed with $j$, then the transformed features for a sample $y_{m}(t)$ can be collected in a vector in the following way:
+The LLT features defined in Eq.~\eqref{eq:def_features} can be utilized for multiclass classification as follows.
+To assess a sample's similarity to each class, it must be transformed by the linear laws of all classes.
+Conceptually, when transforming an unknown sample, it is necessary to apply all linear laws corresponding to the possible classes to facilitate comparison.
+Using this transformed information, a classifier can be trained to recognize how elements of each class appear after being transformed by the linear laws of other classes.
+If the linear laws of different classes produce distinct transformations, the resulting feature vectors will be significantly different, especially when using the correct class's linear law.
+This separation in the abstract feature space enhances the performance of classifier algorithms by increasing the distance between samples from different classes.

+Let the $j$-th class (and its corresponding linear law, as per Eq.~\eqref{eq:H_mapping}) be indexed by $j$.
+Then, the transformed features for a sample $y_{m}(t)$ can be organized into a feature vector as follows:

-This is a collection of feature vectors, each corresponding to a given class.
-This can be treated in different ways according to the given application.
-One way is to simply flatten $\bm{\xi}^{m}$ and concatenate the different $\xi_k^{(m, 1)}$ after each other.
-In general, this process generates an $(L-n+1) \cdot J$-length feature vector for each sample, where $J$ is the number of classes and $n$ is the length of the linear law.
-In applications, this feature vector can be downsampled if a less detailed representation is sufficient for classification.
+This vector comprises the feature vectors corresponding to each class.\footnote{The feature generation approach in the LLT-ECG method presented in this paper differs from the original LLT algorithm \citep{LLT}.
+In this method, we segment the signals to detect deviations from healthy patterns, whereas the original LLT analyzes the entire series using statistical measures such as mean and variance.} Depending on the application, this feature vector can be processed differently.
+One approach is to flatten $\bm{\xi}^{m}$ by concatenating the individual $\xi_k^{(m, j)}$ sequentially.
+Generally, this results in a feature vector of length $(L-n+1) \cdot J$, where $J$ is the number of classes and $n$ is the length of the linear law.
+In practice, this feature vector can be downsampled if a less detailed representation suffices for classification.